 In this section you can listen to some sermons recently preached at Moordown Baptist Church.
 Sermons are available in MP3 format so you can listen to them on your computer or download them to a personal digital music player.
-All sermons preached at Moordown are also available on cassette or CD from Moordown Tape Ministry.
+All sermons preached at Moordown are also available on cassette or CD from Moordown Digital Ministry.

 What About The Children?
 (2 Samuel 12:15-23)Rev. Jon Pearse, 07/09/2008